 Personally, the emotional pain my medical condition has caused me and those around me has been a profoundly hard thing to deal with.
 Yes, the pain and physical problems are extremely tough and come with their own challenges, but the way that relationship dynamics have changed and family and friends become carers, it is a lot to deal with.
 I decided to have therapy sessions that I pay for myself to try to help me cope with those changes, because there weren’t any resources I could find back in 2012.
 The immense pain I have experienced in these seven years has instilled in me a strong desire to build awareness in the medical community to prevent cases like mine from happening.
 I don’t want anyone else to have to suffer lasting neurological damage like mine, if it’s at all possible.
 I also feel compelled to help others who are going through the same thing I am.
 I have gained so much knowledge and experience that I feel would be really useful for others going through a similar situation.

 So, I am here to blog my experience volunteering with the CESA.
-I’m also going to fill you in on the amazing work that is being done here, such as the many support groups that are held all over the UK.
+I’m also going to fill you in on the amazing work that is being done here, such as the many support services that are offered all over the UK.
 I’ll also talk about the plans for the future, and what you can do to help us build something together that will provide such an important resource for all those who are suffering right now.

 Thanks for reading my first blog post and if you don’t mind following us on our social media platforms and sharing our information to help us to reach those people that need us, I would appreciate it.
 Cauda Equina Syndrome can be a life changing condition that dominates your life with pain, it’s very easy to become isolated from the world, I know.
 I extend my hand to all of you suffering, you are not alone.